ebtc-protocol/ebtc/README.md

 ### Partial redemption

-Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of Cdps.
+Most redemption transactions will include a partial redemption, since the amount redeemed is unlikely to perfectly match the total debt of a series of CDPs.

-The partially redeemed Cdp is re-inserted into the sorted list of Cdps, and remains active, with reduced collateral and debt.
+The partially redeemed CDP is re-inserted into the sorted list of CDPs, and remains active, with reduced collateral and debt.

 ### Full redemption

-If we assume the fixed liquidation incentive is 200 units, A Cdp is defined as “fully redeemed from” when the redemption has caused its debt to absorb (debt-200) eBTC.
+If we assume the fixed liquidation incentive is 200 units, A CDP is defined as “fully redeemed from” when the redemption has caused its debt to absorb (debt-200) eBTC.
 Then, its 200 eBTC Liquidation Reserve is cancelled with its remaining 200 debt: the Liquidation Reserve is burned from the gas address, and the 200 debt is zero’d.

-Before closing, we must handle the Cdp’s **collateral surplus**: that is, the excess stETH collateral remaining after redemption, due to its initial over-collateralization.
+Before closing, we must handle the CDP’s **collateral surplus**: that is, the excess stETH collateral remaining after redemption, due to its initial over-collateralization.

 This collateral surplus is sent to the `CollSurplusPool`, and the borrower can reclaim it later.
-The Cdp is then fully closed.
+The CDP is then fully closed.

 ### Redemptions create a price floor